lunasorcery/twitter-alt-text-viewer/README.md

 #### Using UserScripts (Safari)

+Click the UserScripts icon in the window bar, and press "Open" to launch its settings panel.

 <img src="docs/userscripts-safari-open.png" width="354px" alt="Screenshot showing how to open UserScripts's settings panel">

-Click the UserScripts icon in the window bar, and press "Open" to launch its settings panel.
+Click the "+" button, then "New Remote".

 <img src="docs/userscripts-safari-add.png" width="493px" alt="Screenshot showing how to add a new style in UserScripts">

-Click the "+" button, then "New Remote".
 When prompted for a URL, paste in the following:

 ```
 https://raw.githubusercontent.com/lunasorcery/twitter-alt-text-viewer/main/twitter-alt-text-viewer.user.css
 ```

 The extension will import the style, but _make sure to hit the "Save" button in the bottom-right of the screen_.
+Now you're all set!